altship/altship/README.md

 ### Hi there 👋

+I'm a student of computer science in China.

+Currently studying in C/C++, Python and such things

+Have interest in CUDA and maths so I bought the book to read

+Welcome to comment anything as you like!

+XD
 <!--
 **altship/altship** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.